-The significant breakthroughs in wireless technology over the past decade have enabled implementation of third generation cellular systems capable of offering services traditionally more applicable to wireline networks.
+Significant breakthroughs in wireless technology over the past decade have enabled implementation of third generation cellular systems capable of offering services traditionally more applicable to wireline networks.
 In particular, the growing use of cellular systems has lead to demand for broadcasting services requiring simultaneous data transmission to multiple users.
 Notable examples of such services include podcasting and distributions of software updates [1].

-It has been recently shown that network coding provides the maximum achievable throughput gains for multicast and broadcast wired networks [2], [4], [5].
+It has been recently shown that network coding provides the maximum achievable throughput gains for multicast and broadcast wired networks [2], [7], [8].
 In wireless networks, network coding has been proposed for disseminating information to all receivers [3] and has been shown to provide excellent delay performance compared to round-robin scheduling, in particular, for large file sizes.
 In this context, the delay is defined as the average number of packet transmissions to transmit a file consisting of K packets to all N receivers.
 Network coding relies on the transmission of algebraic combinations of K packets implying that the individual packets can be decoded only after the correct reception of at least K combinations [2].

-In this paper, we propose a cooperative transmission scheme based on round robin scheduling that substantially reduces the error probability of the wireless link in re-transmissions of a packet and therefore improves the transmission delay.
-This is done by exploiting a relatively small number of receivers who have already successfully decoded the packet to cooperatively transmit the packet to the rest of network.
-This can therefore lead to a distributed multi-antenna system with substantial diversity gain benefit and reduction in the error probability [9] [10], [11].
-The main goal of this paper is to compare the delay benefit of the cooperative-based scheduling schemes with the network coding.
+In this paper, we propose a cooperative transmission scheme based on round-robin scheduling as an alternative method that substantially reduces the error probability of the wireless link in re-transmissions of a packet and therefore improves the transmission delay.
+We compare the delay benefit of this

+The results of this paper have been presented in part in 2007 Conference on Information Science and Systems (CISS). cooperative-based scheduling scheme with network coding which has not been done before.
+The proposed cooperative transmission scheme is done by exploiting a relatively small number of receivers who have already successfully decoded the packet to cooperatively transmit the packet to the rest of network.
+This amounts to a distributed multi-antenna system with substantial diversity gain benefit and reduction in the error probability [12] [13], [14].

 Towards this end, we analyze and compare the delay performance of network coding and cooperation in a single-hop wireless network (i.e., downlink) composed of one base station and N nodes.
-We provide closed-form asymptotic expressions for the average delay of these two schemes, as $N \to \infty$.
-In particular, for network coding, we show that if the number of packets K of the file is fixed, then the average delay scales like $\log{1/p_e} N$ where p_e^1 is the error probability of the link between the transmitter and any receiver.
-As the number of packets increases, even poly-logarithmically with N, it is shown that the delay achieved by network coding is less than or equal to 2K.
-On the other hand, for cooperation, the average delay is proportional to K for any K, and thus achieves performance within a constant factor of the optimal delay.
-This result holds even if a relatively small receivers are allowed to cooperate, in fact as few as $(\log N)^r$ for r > 1, to achieve near-optimal delay performance.
+Single-hop means that all nodes can communicate directly with each other.
+In the cooperative scheme this translates to packets being simultaneously transmitted by the base station and a subset of nodes serving as relays.
+We provide closed-form asymptotic expressions for the average delay of these two schemes, as $N \to \infty$ .
+In particular, for network coding, we show that if the number of packets K of the file is fixed, then the average delay scales like $\log{1/p_e} N$ where $p_e^1$ is the error probability of the link between the transmitter and any receiver.
+As the number of packets increases, even polylogarithmically with N, it is shown that the delay achieved by network coding is proportional to K. On the other hand, for cooperation, the average delay is proportional to K for any K, and thus achieves performance within a constant factor of the optimal delay.
+This result holds even if a relatively small number of receivers are allowed to cooperate, in fact as few as $(\log N)^r$ for r > 1, to achieve near-optimal delay performance.